 The Recouleur Vitiligo Vitamin is formulated to provide nutritional support for those with vitiligo.
 Clinical research shows that people with vitiligo can have abnormally low levels of folic acid, vitamins B12 and C, copper and zinc.
 Recouleur combines all these in one daily tablet!
 At this point, I reached out to Recouleur and I was provided with a sample bottle in order to facilitate review.

 The first thing you need to know is, don’t be scared off by the price.
 One bottle of Recouleur is actually a six month supply.
 When you do the math on that, it actually quite reasonable!
 I put that in bold because it took me a bit to realize that was the case.

 I plan to make Recouleur an ongoing part of Leo’s diet to make sure his body is getting the nutrition it needs.
 Nutritional deficiencies can have many negative consequences so I feel great making sure that I am addressing that.

-To be clear, I will be happy with Recouleur even if it has no effect on his skin repigmenting because I will know he is getting his nutritional needs met.
+To be clear, I will be happy with the Recouleur vitamins even if they have no effect on his skin repigmenting.
+This is because I will know he is getting his nutritional needs met.
 However, I do hope to see color return to his white patches too!

 Generally, it can take between 2-3 months for skin to begin to repigment after you begin taking Recouleur.